layoutBox/FlexLayout/README.md

 <a href="https://github.com/mirego/PinLayout"><img src="docs/images/flexlayout_plus_pinlayout_small.png" alt="FlexLayout" width="250"/></a>

 :pushpin: **FlexLayout** is a companion of **[PinLayout](https://github.com/mirego/PinLayout)**.
 They share a similar syntax and method names.
 PinLayout is a lower level layout framework greatly inspired by CSS absolute positionning, it is particularly useful for greater fine control and animations.
-PinLayout can layout anything, but for some type of situations involving many views, FlexLayout is even more simple.
+PinLayout can layout anything, but for some type of situations FlexLayout is best fitted.
+A view layouted using PinLayout can be embedded inside a view layouted using FlexLayout and reversely PinLayout can layout a FlexLayout view.

 <br>